-Current undergraduate students wishing to transfer to the College of Engineering and Applied Science from another college or school on the Boulder campus, or add a College of Engineering and Applied Science major to their current degree program, must do so through the Intra-University Transfer (IUT) process.
-This college reserves the right to revise the IUT application process or admissions criteria as it finds necessary.
+The Intra-University Transfer (IUT) process is designed for current undergraduate students wishing to transfer to the College of Engineering and Applied Science from another college or school on the Boulder campus, or add a College of Engineering and Applied Science major to their current degree program.

 For degree-seeking students starting at CU-Boulder from Fall 2011-Fall 2014, please see this link for pre-Fall 2014 requirements.

 Students must complete the following courses on the CU-Boulder campus with a C- or better to apply for the IUT. *Transfer credit may apply.
 Please see the transfer credit document below the required courses.

 Math (two courses): APPM 1350 (or MATH 1300) AND APPM 1360 (or MATH 2300) at a minimum.

 Science (two courses): ONE combination of the following is acceptable:

 NOTE: Students interested in Chemical, Chemical/Biological, or Environmental Engineering should take the chemistry combination.

 *Do you have transfer credit from another institution for any of these courses? – Please read this document

 NOTE: This exception does NOT apply for students in the Pre Engineering Program

 In addition to the required coursework above, students are required to meet the following GPA criteria for successful IUT admission.